fabric8-quickstarts/karaf2-cxf-rest/README.md

-# Karaf 2 CXF REST QuickStart
+# Karaf 2 and CXF REST QuickStart

 This quickstart demonstrates how to create a RESTful (JAX-RS) web service using CXF and expose it through the OSGi HTTP Service.